mcthouacbb/Sirius/README.md

 Minimal UCI Support

+Inspired/helped by
+- Stockfish
+- Ethereal
+- Crafty
+- Many others

-Command Line
+Command Line Protocol(for debugging/convenience)
 - `"position" {"fen" | "startpos"} [fenString]`
     - Set the board position to the starting position or the fenString
 - `"print"`
     - Print the current state of the board
             - Piece positions
         - Number of plies since the start of the game(starts at 0)
         - Half Move Clock
             - Used to detect 50 move rule draws
             - Draw at 100 half moves
             - Castling Rights
           - Side to move
         - Square of en passant, if available
         - Zobrist hash
 - `"move" <move>`
     - makes a move
     - Standard Algebraic Notation
     - Square is a file (a-h) and rank(1-8)
     - Promotion piece is either, q(queen), r(rook), b(bishop), or n(knight)
 - `"undo"`
     - Undo the last move that was made
 - `"eval"`
     - Prints the static evaluation of the position
 - `"qeval"`
     - Prints the quiescence evaluation of the position
 - `"search" <depth>`
     - Performs an iterative deepening search up to depth
     - Prints out the evaluation and PV of each depth
     - Prints out search statistics
     - WARNING: Search time increases exponentially with depth
 - `"tests"`
     - Runs test suite
     - Currently, only perft tests are run
 - `"perft" <depth>`
     - Performs are perft up to depth
     - A perft(performance test) searches all moves up to depth and returns the number of positions reached
     - WARNING: time usage increases exponentially with depth
 - `"book"`
     - Returns all the moves in the opening book
     - Prints "No moves in book found" if position is not in book

 Features